francisc0garcia/education_robotics/docs/source/installation.rst

     source devel/setup.bash
     roslaunch education_robotics demo_robot_simple.launch

+if everything is correct, you should see a robot moving with predefined steps.

 Now you are ready to play and extend the project, let's go to section Tutorials and extensions.